awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

        :language: java
        :lines: 24-27, 141

 #.
-Add the ``main`` method.
-The method loops continuously, polling for decision tasks using the SWF
+Add the :methodname:`main` method.
+The method loops continuously, polling for decision tasks
-   client's ``pollForDecisionTask`` method.
-The :java-api:`PollForDecisionTaskRequest
+   using the SWF client's :methodname:`pollForDecisionTask` method.
+The :java-api:`PollForDecisionTaskRequest <services/simpleworkflow/model/PollForDecisionTaskRequest>`
-   <services/simpleworkflow/model/PollForDecisionTaskRequest>` provides the details.
+   provides the details.

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/WorkflowWorker.java
        :language: java
        :lines: 28-52
        :dedent: 4

-   Once a task is received, we call its ``getTaskToken`` method, which returns a string that can be used to identify the task.
-If the returned token is not ``null``, then we process it further in the ``executeDecisionTask`` method, passing it the task token and the list of :java-api:`HistoryEvent <services/simpleworkflow/model/HistoryEvent>` objects sent with the task.
+   Once a task is received, we call its :methodname:`getTaskToken` method, which returns a string that can be used to identify the task.
+If the returned token is not ``null``, then we process it further in the :methodname:`executeDecisionTask` method, passing it the task token and the list of :java-api:`HistoryEvent <services/simpleworkflow/model/HistoryEvent>` objects sent with the task.

 #.
-Add the ``executeDecisionTask`` method, taking the task token (a ``String``) and the
+Add the :methodname:`executeDecisionTask` method, taking the task token (a :classname:`String`)
-   ``HistoryEvent`` list.
+   and the :classname:`HistoryEvent` list.

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/WorkflowWorker.java
        :language: java